96 Tears: Cultural references

 In addition to its impact on music, "96 Tears" has influenced pop culture, including the naming of a bar in New York City’s East Village.
 The bar, also called "96 Tears", is inspired by the song and its iconic place in garage rock history.

-The song is also mentioned on the B-52s song “Deadbeat Club.”
+The song is also mentioned on the B-52s song “Deadbeat Club”.

+Andrew Eldtritch, lead singer / song-writer in the Sisters of Mercy, references "96 Tears" in the line '96 below the waves' in his band's 1983 release, "Temple of Love".

+The Cramps reference the song in their 1978 track, "Human Fly" with the lyric "I got 96 tears, and 96 eyes."